pengsun/MatConvDAG/examples/README.md

   - switch between CPU or GPU computation
   - set the connection of a network
   - initialize the parameters with customized strategies, e.g., Gaussian with std involving number of fan-in and fan-out
   - apply a certain numeric optimization, e.g., SGD with different step size at each layer
+  - set the observer and plot, save model, etc.

 - `tfw_MLP` and `mnist_small_tr_MLP`.
 A two hidden layers MLP for mnist and its caller, which demonstrate how to
   - Build the DAG recursively using `tfw_xxx`